mdjfs/backend_java/README.md

 <p>What is it?

-is a Framework, development with Java using the API of Reflection
+is a Framework, development with Java using the API of Reflection.
+You can create classes and methods in one package, and methods and objects has been called dynamically

 What's the point?